-Glimmers: Guiding lights, hidden gems and sparkling insight on the world of work
+Guiding lights, hidden gems and sparkling insights

-Thanks for sharing time with me today.
+Thanks for spending time with me today.
 As promised, here are some reference points, ideas and deeper dives on the themes covered in the talk.
 If something is missing or you hit an unexpected paywall, let us know.

-We hope the resources below help you find safer passage through the stormy seas of today’s working world.
+We hope the resources below help you find safer passage through the seas of today’s working world.
 For additional insight on why many leaders and teams feel so rudderless and anchorless (and, possibly, why they are talking in whispers and handing out copies of Mutiny on the Bounty at lunch), just sign up for my newsletter or join us for our weekly vlog.

 And finally, if you can think of someone else who might benefit from some clarity, rails and direction on these and similar themes, feel free to pass on my details or recommend me as a speaker.